BlueCowGroup/thememode_selector/doc/prosumer_widgets.md

 I have performed a line-by-line reading of several Material components that ship with Flutter, and here is the list of functionality I did not include.

-* [**State management**](#state_management) - My component manages its own toggle state internally, while the prosumer components require the user to control the state of the value of the toggle.
+* [**State Management**](#state_management) - My component manages its own toggle state internally, while the prosumer components require the user to control the state of the value of the toggle.
 I found this difficult to understand as a user of Flutter widgets as well.
 Why can't a checkbox maintain its own true/false values.
 So, I am interested in learning why that's a best practice followed by the standard widgets.
 * **Event callbacks** - the standard components emit more events.
 I was concerned with emitting an `onChanged()` event, while the built-in widgets emit.
 * **[Theme support](#theme_support)** - This is a known area I need to beef up.
 Turns out there isn't an issue passing colors into my component, but in the absence of these optional parameters, I need to consult the ThemeData information to extract the appropriate color for my purposes.
 This is a bit of a problem in my case which I'll discuss in more detail in the section on themes.
-* **States** - Material Design and Flutter's implementation has a whole subsystem for managing theme properties and how they respond to several states (e.g. disabled, focused, hovered, selected, and others).
+* [**Material States**](#material_states) - Material Design and Flutter's implementation has a whole subsystem for managing theme properties and how they respond to several states (e.g. disabled, focused, hovered, selected, and others).
 I don't have support for any of that.
-* **Keyboard/Focus** - Yup, I totally ignored support for the keyboard and indicating focus concerns for web and iPadOS platforms.
+* [**Keyboard/Focus**](#keyboard) - Yup, I totally ignored support for the keyboard and indicating focus concerns for web and iPadOS platforms.
-* **Semantic events** - I mentioned this earlier.
-I have some experience on the web with accessibility but very little on mobile and none on Flutter.
 * **Null-safety** - My prior language experience didn't have support for null-safety.
 I think I understand it well enough to implement, but just when I think I understand it, I can get thrown.
 Still a bit shaky on the `late` keyword and what the exclamation is for in `widget.onChanged!(true)`.
 Looking forward to implementing this in my code so I can understand it better overall.
 * [**RenderObject**](#render) - It is very confusing for me to see these other components using a RenderObjectWidget in their implementations.
 I don't know if this will impact my implementation yet, but it will be interesting to learn why they just don't build out the widgets in (what I would consider being) the typical `build(BuildContext context)` manner.
 It seemed to work fine in my original component, but perhaps I am missing something?
+* [**Accessibility**](#accessibility) - I mentioned this earlier.
+I have some experience on the web with accessibility but very little on mobile and none on Flutter.
+* [**Localization**](#localization) - You might think (as I did) your component is a switch widget.
+There is an on and off state, and it is represented graphically.
+No need to delve into the dark and hairy world of localization.
+However, we are wrong.
+Every interactive prosumer widget has a need to support internationalization if it supports accessibility, which we all can agree it should.
 * **Testing** - It goes without saying we need (close to) complete code coverage before a component can be considered ready for production

 ## What I got right